If you’re looking for an alternative to the Dropbox client application, you should try what the Maestral app offers.

 Maestral Command Line

-The Maestral command line interface provides access to a wide number of features, including some that are not available from the GUI.
+The Maestral command line interface provides access to many features, including some that are unavailable from the GUI.

 Autostart on Login